wilson-mok/demo/2025/EdmData/1-Azure-Databricks-Intro/README.md

 ## Code and scripts

-Databricks do not have the ability the export Genie, so the code will not be available.
+Databricks does not have the ability to export Genie, so the code will not be available.
+Please follow along using the video recording.

 | Src filename | Description |
 | --- | --- |